-European Leagues hoping Uefa drop coefficient-ranked Champions League plan - NewsBreak
+European Leagues hoping UEFA drop coefficient-ranked Champions League plan - NewsBreak

 Swart said there was “no question” that if every club in Europe was allowed a vote on access, that the co-efficient proposal would not happen.

-Swart confirmed that Uefa’s club competitions committee would meet digitally on 10 May, ahead of the ExCo.
+Swart confirmed that UEFA’s club competitions committee would meet digitally on May 10, ahead of the ExCo.
 The usual practice is that the recommendations of that committee are simply rubber-stamped by the ExCo.

 - The 32-team group phase, made up of eight groups of four, would be replaced by a 36-team league, creating four additional qualification spots.